 Turkey's suppression of free speech is of grave concern, especially for a country that is purported to be a "model of democracy" for Muslim countries to emulate.
-According to the Committee to Protect Journalists, Turkey is imprisoning more journalists than any other country for the second straight year.
-56 In addition, Turkey has blocked social media outlets such as Twitter and YouTube in March 2014.
-The United States expressed "deep concern" about this development in a White House statement.57
+According to the Committee to Protect Journalists, for two consecutive years, 2012 and 2013, Turkey imprisoned more journalists than any other country.
+During the week of April 3, 2016, the trial of 46 journalists and media workers arrested in December 2011 resumed.
+CPJ adds, "Veteran columnist Cengiz Çandar is on trial for charges he insulted Turkish President Recip Tayyip Erdoğan in his writing.
+Cumhuriyet journalists Can Dündar and Erdem Gül, pictured, stand trial behind closed doors."
+In addition, Turkey has blocked social media outlets such as Twitter and YouTube in March 2014.
+The United States expressed "deep concern" about this development in a White House statement.
+Furthermore, in a build-up to Turkish general elections on June 7, Turkey instituted a social media ban posing yet another threat to freedom of speech and to a democratic process.